Site logo

 These programs offer emotional, physical, and mental benefits to participants.
 They require collaboration with healthcare professionals and a deep understanding of how to safely involve horses in therapeutic processes.

 Providing rehabilitation for injured horses requires specialized knowledge and facilities.
-Services can include physical therapy, hydrotherapy, and other treatments under veterinary guidance.
+Services can include chiropractic adjustment for horses, hydrotherapy, and other treatments under veterinary guidance.

 5. Grooming